iburinoc/ibsite/jekyll/index.md

 and the ACM International Collegiate Programming, placing third at the ECNA regional.

+I spent last summer working at Wish on the infrastructure team, improving stability and efficiency, as well as improving monitoring and incident resolution.
+While at Wish I cut internal network traffic by 50% and migrated a multi-hundred million document collection to a new format, reducing database load and improving server efficiency.

 Additionally, I've worked at the Focused Ultrasound Lab at Sunnybrook Hospital in Toronto, analyzing parallelized simulation software and using my findings to optimize the program for speed, allowing for more efficient focused